rmorabia/radhika.dev/src/posts/tickets.md

 I still walk through this process all the time whenever there's a hard or complicated ticket.
 Planning and thinking things through before writing down a single line of code is the easiest way to solve a ticket very thoughtfully and increase the quality of your pull requests.

-First I'd like to say that this post assumes your company uses a Scrum/Kanban/JIRA style of tickets with numbers, titles, descriptions, and some kind of sizing.
+First, I'd like to say that this post assumes your company uses a Scrum/Kanban/JIRA style of tickets with numbers, titles, descriptions, and some kind of sizing.
 If it doesn't, I've never worked in an environment like that, so I can't speak to that experience.

 Second, **keep a notebook and a nice pen on your desk at all times.**